RaviGhaghada/SimpleTodos/README.md

 -------------------

-This commit marks the end of the 4 hour period (excluding break time for lunch).
+This commit marks the end of the 4 hour time limit (excluding break time for lunch).